 If you move tiers mid-voyage, Carnival actually allows you to enjoy the higher-end benefits of the newly earned tier.
 This is a unique feature of Carnival’s loyalty program.

 All guests earn Blue status on their first cruise and eventually move to Red status after one cruise.
 Lower tiers don’t feature anything special.
-Blue members receive ‘member only deals’ while Red status guests earn 1 complimentary liter of water in their stateroom.
-Even Gold members only receive a single free drink, which can be only redeemed on the final night of the cruise.
+Blue members receive member-only deals while Red status guests earn 1 complimentary liter of water in their stateroom.
+Even Gold members only receive a single free drink, which can only be redeemed on the final night of the cruise.

 Once guests earn 75 points - or spend 75 nights onboard Carnival’s ships - the benefits become arguably more enticing.
-Platinum status requires 75 points, but you’ll earn priority check in, priority debarkation, priority reservations for dinner and priority tendering in ports.
+Platinum status requires 75 points, but you’ll earn priority check-in, priority debarkation, priority reservations for dinner, and priority tendering in ports.
 You also receive free wash-and-fold laundry service.

 Platinum and Diamond members can attend a special VIFP Party for sailings 5+ nights or longer, which serves complimentary alcohol and appetizers.
-There is also a complimentary beverage during SeaDay brunch available for these loyalty members, as well as complimentary chocolate covered strawberries.
+There is also a complimentary beverage during SeaDay brunch available for these loyalty members, as well as complimentary chocolate-covered strawberries.

 Cost of Carnival Cruise